 Auditions are held each spring for the following orchestral season.
 The scholarship term will last from September to June.
 Successful candidates will be expected to attend all EPO rehearsals and to perform at the five EPO season concerts.

 Steven Wolwyn began playing double bass in 2009 when he was 13 years of age.
 In February 2012, he began to study music more seriously and started playing double bass outside of school.
 He joined the Etobicoke Youth Strings a month later, eventually joining the Etobicoke Philharmonic Orchestra that same year.
 Once becoming a member of the orchestra, he greatly increased his amount of practising time and began taking private lessons with Ian Medley.
-By the end of the EPO season, his abilities had greatly improved and he was honoured to be one of the students chosen to receive the EPO Student Scholarship.
+In his past three years with the orchestra, his abilities had greatly improved and he was honoured to be one of the students chosen to receive the EPO Student Scholarship.
 This will be his third consecutive year receiving the scholarship.

 - Dayoung Seo